Associate the uppercase letter Q and lowercase letter q with the /kw/ sound as in quail, queen, and quick.

-Tell the children they will pretend to be quail who quickly follow the Queen Quail.
-Tell them they will practice saying the /kw/ sound in words such as queen, quail, and quick.
+The children will pretend to be quail who quickly follow Queen Quail as they practice saying the /kw/ sound as in queen, quail, and quick.

 Click here to view a video demonstration similar to this lesson.

-- Show the children the quail picture and explain that when quail are young they quickly follow their parents and do everything their parents do.
+- Show the children the quail graphic and explain that when quail are young, they quickly follow their parents.

 - Give each child feathers or feather graphics and have them attach the feathers to strips of paper to make a quail headband.

-- Explain that Queen Quail will tell the children to act out words that start with Q.
+- Choose a student to be Queen Quail and explain that Queen Quail will tell the children to act out words that start with Q.

-- Read the action word cards with the children and show the children actions to go with each card.
+- Have Queen Quail read the action word cards, and have the children perform an action when each card is read.
 Use the following actions or create your own:

 - End the game by saying, “Queen Quail says quit!”